 Here we answer some of your most important questions.

 What is the quality of the gems that you will be using, because obviously you get different grades etc.?
-From what I understand, the Charles and Colvard moissanite is a higher quality gem than the Majestic Moissanite?
+From what I understand, the Charles and Colvard moissanite is the best?

-Charles & Colvard is an American brand, they held the patent right for moissanite production until it expired a few years ago.
-As a result, there are now more companies that manufacture the gem too.
-In my opinion, theirs is not a better quality, just a stronger (and older) brand.
+Charles & Colvard is an American brand, they held the patent rights for moissanite production until it expired a few years ago.
+As a result, there are now more laboratories that can manufacture moissanites too.
+In my opinion, Charles & Colvard is not better or poorer quality, just a stronger (and older) brand.
 They carry a higher price tag, especially in South Africa, because they have a sole agent that supplies it locally at a rate that is based on a converted price set in the USA (think Dollar conversion!).
 I do not use it, as I can't justify the higher price for my customers.

 The DEF range is colourless which is why it's more expensive compared to the GH range which is near colourless, is that right?